abhishekkmukherjee/Bsc-Psychology-Full-University-Curriculum/README.md

 Hello and welcome to the Open Knowledge University's Psychology Course!
 This repository is a labor of love born from the pursuit of knowledge and a passion for making quality education accessible to all.
 If you're here, you likely share the curiosity and enthusiasm for psychology that led me to embark on this journey.

 ## Background: ##
-During my time in college, studying for an honors degree in accounts, I discovered a deep interest in psychology, particularly neuroscience.
+During my time in college, studying for an honors degree in accounts, I discovered a deep interest in psychology.
 Unfortunately, time constraints prevented me from pursuing formal studies in psychology at another university.
 Undeterred, I scoured the internet for high-quality psychology resources that were freely available.
 Lucky for me, I found some excellent materials that ignited my learning journey.

 ## The Initiative: ##
 This repository is more than just a collection of resources; it's an initiative to empower individuals with a genuine interest in psychology.
 I am in the process of compiling resources that cover the entire three-year BSc degree curriculum.
 While I haven't gathered everything yet, I invite you to join me on this educational adventure.